organicrails/organicrails.github.io/_posts/2015-07-29-Billtrail.md

   system.indexes
 {% endhighlight %}

 Great, seems like bills is indeed one of our collections.
 Next, let's take a look at our documents.
-The syntax is `db.[collection].find()`, but we will append the `.pretty()` method to make it format much nicer.
+The syntax is `db.[collection].find()`, but we will append the `.pretty()` method to make the format much nicer.

 {% highlight ruby %}
   >db.bills.find().pretty()